fusion-energy/paramak/README.md

 A reactor object provides a container object for all the Shape objects created and allows operations on the whole collection of Shapes.

-Import the Reactor object
+Import the Reactor object.

  `from paramak import Reactor`

-Initiate a Reactor object with an output folder
+Initiate a Reactor object with an output folder.

  `my_reactor = Reactor()`